Cromarty Maritime Information

 Cruise liner schedule

-Locals and visitors alike enjoy watching the parade of cruise ships that visit the Cromarty Firth from May to September.
-You can download a provisional pdf of the 2013 Cruise Liner schedule from the bottom of the Document Library page.
+Locals and visitors alike enjoy watching the parade of cruise ships that visit the Cromarty Firth from April to September with a final ship visit on 3 December.
+Look for two very large cruise ships on the 9th of May!

 Leisure activities at sea